 Spinal cord stimulation (also called SCS) uses electrical impulses to relieve chronic pain of the back, ams and legs.
 It is believed that electrical pulses prevent pain signals from being received by the brain.
-SCS candidates include people who suffer from neuropathic pain and for whom conservative treatments have failed.
+The Spinal cord stimulation (SCS) in Knoxville, TN pain clinic is performed for people who suffer from neuropathic pain and for whom conservative treatments have failed.

 The injection site is anesthetized.
 One or more insulated wire leads are inserted through an epidural needle or through a small incision into the space surrounding the spinal cord, called the epidural space.